 There are a fair number of differences between LaiOffer and Pathrise.
 Of course, one of the main elements is that LaiOffers only operates in Chinese and their program is focused on only Chinese users.
-Since they have such specific classes and schedules, LeiOffer is less personalized than Pathrise, which tailors the curriculum and sessions around each fellow’s background, experiences, and needs.
-LaiOffer does provide more technically heavy instruction than Pathrise, but they don’t spend as much time on their resume guidance or behavioral interview instruction.
+Since they have such specific classes and schedules, LaiOffer is less personalized than Pathrise, which tailors the curriculum and sessions around each fellow’s background, experiences, and needs.
+LaiOffer does provide more technically heavy instruction than Pathrise.
+But, they don’t spend as much time on their resume guidance or behavioral interview instruction.

 In addition, the time commitment for LaiOffer classes is often 15+ hours per week, with a regimented class schedule.
 But, at Pathrise, our fellows spend 4 hours a week on dedicated sessions with their advisor.
 We have a flexible curriculum that gives our fellows the opportunity to work 1-on-1 with their advisors on their own schedule,with the opportunity to schedule ad hoc sessions when they need help the most (ex: before an interview or when they receive an offer).
 The personalization and 1-on-1 guidance is one of the elements that sets Pathrise apart from LaiOffer, which has a much higher ratio of students to advisors, making it difficult for 1-on-1 interactions.